 Whiskey could be obtained by prescription from medical doctors.
 The labels clearly warned that it was strictly for medicinal purposes and any other uses were illegal, but even so doctors freely wrote prescriptions and drug-stores filled them without question, so the number of "patients" increased dramatically.

-4. Industrial use of alcohol was still legal.
+4. The industrial use of alcohol was still legal.
 Many industries needed a lot more alcohol than they used to.